Which is better for my website, PPC or SEO?

 - Building more high-quality links to your site to tell search engines your site is trustworthy

 Investing in SEO is a great way to ensure a strong future for your site and your marketing.
-While it takes some time to see results from an SEO campaign, it can make the difference between a low number of leads and a large number a couple months down the road.
+While it takes some time to see results from an SEO campaign, it can make the difference between a low number of leads and a large number a couple of months down the road.

 PPC: A Quick Look at the Possibilities